MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-service-communications-api-reference.md

 # Office 365 Service Communications API reference

+> [!IMPORTANT]
+> The service health and communications API in Microsoft Graph is now available.
+The Microsoft Graph API replaces the Service Communications API that's documented in this article.
+We'll be retiring the legacy version of the Service Communications API beginning December 17, 2021.
+For more information about the new Microsoft Graph API, see [Overview for accessing service health and communications through Microsoft Graph](/graph/service-communications-concept-overview).

 You can use the Office 365 Service Communications API V2 to access the following data:

 - **Get Services**: Get the list of subscribed services.